Landlords may now request recovery of the $100 application filing fee through the direct request process. See Policy Guideline 39: Direct Requests.

 - Suspended: If the tenant applies for dispute resolution to cancel the notice within five days of receiving it – the landlord may file a cross-application for dispute resolution

-The landlord must submit the following documents with their application when applying in-person or by fax when using the online application (applications without these documents will be scheduled for a regular hearing):
+The landlord must submit the following documents with their application when applying in-person or when using the online application (applications without these documents will be scheduled for a regular hearing):

 - A copy of the Direct Request Worksheet (form RTB-46)